-The evaluation has started on 2012-10 and concluded upon completion of the Evaluation Technical Report dated 2013-09.
+The evaluation has started on 2013-11 and concluded upon completion of the Evaluation Technical Report dated 2014-06.
 The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.
-The site visits for examining the procedural status in relation to each work unit for the operation in life-cycle support, such as configuration management and development security, have been omitted, and the Evaluation Facility determined that the examination details on those of the past CC-certified products could be reused.
+Additionally, the evaluator directly visited the development sites on 2014-02, 2014-03, and 2014-04, and examined the procedural status conducted in relation to each work unit for configuration management and delivery by investigating records and interviewing staff.
+For the other development sites, site visits have been omitted, and the Evaluation Facility determined that the examination details on those of the past CC-certified products could be reused.

-Further, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2013-06 and 2013-07.
+Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2014-02 and 2014-03.